 Brand is a powerful acquisition tool.
-Many of our clients include “potential employees” among their most important stakeholders when developing their brand strategy.
+So including “potential employees” among your most important stakeholders when developing your brand strategy is a must.
 When a potential new hire notices you and your colleagues consistently articulating what you stand for and why it matters, she can be confident she’s joining an organization with a clearly defined culture.

 If you’re not sure what your brand strategy is, talk about your values as a way to define your culture.
 What are the cultural touchstones of your organization?